lambdacdm/homepage/README.md

   Supervisor: Prof. Ivan Cheltsov

-  Our goal is studying smooth and singular cubic cuvers, surfaces and their properties in this Year 4 project.
+  Our goal is studying smooth and singular cubic curves, surfaces and their properties in this Year 4 project.
 My role is dealing with Hesse configuration so far.
 We mainly use the tool of the projective plane, and a bit of commutative algebra.

 * **2021-2021 Algebra Theorem Proving on Lean** (UoE)